LaunchCodeEducation/aws-basics/content/s3/walkthrough/static-websites/react-static-website/_index.md

 ### Validation

-After saving the above changes you should be able to scroll to the bottom of your `Properties` tab and see the changes reflected under `Static Website Hosting`.
+After saving the above changes, scroll to the bottom of your `Properties` tab and see the changes reflected under `Static Website Hosting`.

 ![Static Website Hosting Options Saved](pictures/static-website-hosting-validation.png?classes=border)